casumo-archive/js-compose/README.md

 ### Container.defaultInitialiser(extension: Extension): Extension

 A static utility function exposed on the Container constructor.
 Using this will make an extension always return true for `canInitialise` checks, meaning there is no need to include the `init` param in the service definition, making it the "default".
 Only one extension should be added using this, and it should be at the bottom of the extensions list.

+### extensionAPI.container: Container

+An instance of the container.
+Can be used to get services inside extensions, access the cache, or the full configuration.

+### extensionAPI.unsafeContainer: Container

+An instance of the container without circular dependency checks.
+Use with caution!

+### extensionAPI.serviceId: String

+The id of the service being loaded, as defined as the key in the services configuration object.

+### extensionAPI.serviceDefinition: Object

+The definition of the service being loaded, as defined as the value in the services configuration object.

+### extensionAPI.resolveArgs(args: Array<Any>): Array<Promise<Any>>

+Use this to resolve args in an extension.